Kyvois/aDVANCEd/README.md

 );
 ```

-Get token from cookie k
+Get token from cookie key (it can be sign